-Together Energy is a young but fast-growing Scottish energy company, supplying over 150,000 customers across the UK.
-However, it has poor customer reviews and lacks some of the extra services many other medium and large suppliers offer, such as smart meters, the Warm Home Discount and a mobile app.
-Keep reading to see if its tariffs, prices and other services make up for it.
+Together Energy was a young but fast-growing Scottish energy company, supplying over 176,000 customers across the UK.
+However, it had poor customer reviews and lacked some of the extra services many other medium and large suppliers offer, such as smart meters, the Warm Home Discount and a mobile app.
+Keep reading to see what you need to do if you are a Together Energy customer.